 Better Visibility Against Threats

-Cloud services give organizations a clear view of activity in their network, enabling them to quickly identify potential threats.
-With thousands of accounts spread across multiple clouds, it’s important to have the right security in place for cloud infrastructure.
+Cloud services give organizations a clear view of activity in their network, enabling them to identify potential threats quickly.
+With thousands of accounts spread across multiple clouds, having the right security for cloud infrastructure is important.

-Cloud providers typically provide a variety of tools to assist users with these tasks.
+Cloud providers typically provide various tools to assist users with these tasks.
 For example, activity monitoring helps organizations detect malicious behavior and block it before damage occurs.
-Many providers also offer threat intelligence services that can give users insights into the latest threats and provide guidance on how to protect against them.
+Many providers also offer threat intelligence services that can give users insights into the latest threats and provide guidance on protecting against them.

 Improved Collaboration Across Teams

 In a cloud environment, it’s easier for security teams to collaborate with other departments, such as the development team.
-Cross-collaboration ensures that security concerns are addressed at every stage of application development and supports integrated compatibility, so nothing operates in isolation and data is synchronized in a reliable exchange.
+Cross-collaboration ensures that security concerns are addressed at every application development stage and supports integrated compatibility, so nothing operates in isolation and data is synchronized in a reliable exchange.

 This includes but is not limited to data encryption and a robust endpoint protection (EPP) solution.
 The best endpoint protection platforms use a multi-layered defense against sophisticated threats, combining signatures, static AI, and behavioral AI.
 They protect, detect, and respond to threats in real-time, at machine speed.